 Simvastatin occasionally causes myopathy manifested as muscle pain, tenderness or weakness with creatine kinase (CK) above ten times the upper limit of normal (ULN).
 Myopathy sometimes takes the form of rhabdomyolysis with or without acute renal failure secondary to myoglobinuria, and rare fatalities have occurred.
-The risk of myopathy is increased by elevated plasma levels of simvastatin and simvastatin acid.
-Predisposing factors for myopathy include advanced age (\geq 65 years), female gender, uncontrolled hypothyroidism, and renal impairment.
+The risk of myopathy is increased by high levels of statin activity in plasma.
+Predisposing factors for myopathy include advanced age ( $\geq$ 65 years), female gender, uncontrolled hypothyroidism, and renal impairment.